jaras209/SAT_solver/README.md

 Invocation of the program is:

-`python formula2cnf.py --input='input_file' --output='output_file' --ltr='bool_left_to_right_implications'`
+`python formula2cnf.py --input=[input_file] --output=[output_file] --ltr`

-Parameters `--input` and `--output` specify the input and output files respectively, if they are missing standard input is read or standard output is written to.
+Parameters `--input` and `--output` specify the input and output files respectively.
+If they are missing standard input is read or standard output is written to instead.

-The program allows an option `--ltr` which specifies if the Tseitin encoding should use equivalences `(--ltr=False)`, which is a default settings and does not need to be specified, or only left-to-right implications using `(--ltr=True)`.
+The program allows an option `--ltr` which specifies if the Tseitin encoding should use only left-to-right implications instead of equivalences.